sadstitch003/numeratio/README.md

 ## Description
-Numeratio is a powerful tool designed to enhance your mental math skills through personalized training sessions.
+Numeratio is an app designed to enhance your mental math skills through personalized training sessions.
 Whether you're a math enthusiast or seeking to improve your arithmetic abilities, Numeratio offers customizable features to cater to your learning preferences.

 ## Features
 - **Math Operator Customization:** Choose specific math operators to focus on during your practice sessions, including addition, subtraction, multiplication, and division.